Aviation Week & Space Technology: Editions

 Once a month the magazine publishes an edition targeted at the maintenance, repair and overhaul business.

 Ownership and related products

 Aviation Week & Space Technology is published by Aviation Week Network, a division of Informa.
-The magazine is headquartered in New York and its main editorial office is in Washington, DC.
+The magazine is headquartered in New York City, and its main editorial office is in Washington, D.C.

 Its longest run of ownership came when it was owned by McGraw-Hill.
 It was sold by McGraw Hill to Penton in 2013.
 It became part of Informa when Informa purchased Penton in 2016.

 Aviation Week Network also publishes Business & Commercial Aviation and Air Transport World magazines.

 Notable stories

 Nuclear bomber hoax

 The 1 December 1958 issue of Aviation Week included an article, "Soviets Flight Testing Nuclear Bomber", that claimed that the Soviets had made great progress in their own nuclear aircraft program.
 This was accompanied by an editorial on the topic as well.
 The magazine claimed that the aircraft was real beyond a doubt, stating that "A nuclear-powered bomber is being flight tested in the Soviet Union. ...
 It has been observed both in flight and on the ground by a wide variety of foreign observers from Communist and non-Communist countries."
 In reality, however, the article was a hoax.
 The aircraft in the photographs was later revealed to be an M-50 bomber and not a nuclear-powered plane at all.